At a basic level, what is cortisol’s role in the body?

 I have found that when it comes to high cortisol, lifestyle and supplemental strategies are powerfully effective for most.
 A combination of a whole-foods diet, appropriate exercise, and stress management techniques such as meditation, deep breathing, and yoga can help keep your cortisol levels in check.
 Here are several practices and botanicals I recommend to support and promote healthy cortisol patterns.

-- Omega 3s: Men and women who took 4,000 mg (4 grams) of fish oil a day for six weeks lowered morning cortisol levels to healthier levels and increased lean body mass.1Noreen, E. E., et al. “Effects of supplemental fish oil on resting metabolic rate, body composition, and salivary cortisol in healthy ...continue I recommend choosing a form of fish oil that has been third-party tested and free of mercury and other endocrine disruptors.
+- Omega-3s: Men and women who took 4,000 mg (4 grams) of fish oil a day for six weeks lowered morning cortisol levels to healthier levels and increased lean body mass.1Noreen, E. E., et al. “Effects of supplemental fish oil on resting metabolic rate, body composition, and salivary cortisol in healthy … Continue reading I recommend choosing a form of fish oil that has been third-party tested and free of mercury and other endocrine disruptors.

 - Adaptive exercise.
 Running raises cortisol.
-Switching to yoga and pilates made all the difference in my weight.
+Switching to resistance training and yoga made all the difference in my weight.